spotlightpa/poor-richard/content/news/2023-02-15-SPLLUZVOTE.md

 Luzerne’s last four directors have been paid $64,500, which is the lowest salary compared to peers in similarly sized counties in the U.S., according to a<a href="https://evic.reed.edu/leo-survey-summary/"> 2022 survey of local elections officials</a> by Democracy Fund and the Elections and Voting Information Center at Reed College.

-Robertson also noted that the home rule structure caused issues for election administration and other parts of government.
+Robertson also noted that the home rule structure has caused issues.

 {{<picture src="external/rc2x1agqsbb78p14q9jpbvcmkm.jpeg" description="Bob Morgan served as election director for eight months in 2021. " caption="Bob Morgan served as election director for eight months in 2021. " credit="Fred Adams / For Spotlight PA">}}